 Years One and Two

-In addition to these core courses, students must complete 18 credits of electives which must be selected in consultation with the Program Director.
+- In addition to the Major Essay and core courses, students select other courses in consultation with the Program Director.